danielsaidi/website_danielsaidi/collections/_posts/2022/2022-09-18-rewriting-wally-for-ios-16-and-swiftui-4.md

 wally-appstore:   https://apple.co/3BRXoMP
 ---

 I'm about to release a brand new version of [Wally]({{page.wally}}), which was the first app I ever made for iOS 10+ years ago.
-Wally 4 has been rewritten for iOS 16 and iPadOS 16 using Swift 4.
+Wally 4 has been rewritten for iOS 16 and iPadOS 16 using SwiftUI 4.
 This post will go through some of the things involved in this major rewrite.

 ![A bunch of devices that run Wally 4]({{page.assets}}devices.png){:class="plain"}